mjbright/ServerlessTutorials/README.md

 # ServerlessTutorials

-This repo is a place holder for future Serverless Tutorials to be held in various conferences in 2018
+This repo is a place holder for the DevConf.cz 2018 Serverless Tutorial (Brno, CZ, Jan 2018)